Raymond Brugère

-Charles Henri Raymond Brugère (25 January 1885 – 30 August 1966) was a French diplomat.
+Charles Henri Raymond Brugère (/fr/; 25 January 1885 – 30 August 1966) was a French diplomat.

 Diplomat

 Brugère was born in Orléans, the son of General Joseph Brugère and Louise Thieclin.
 He graduated with a degree in the law.
 Brugère joined the Quai d'Orsay on 17 May 1911, and first went overseas to start serving as the third secretary at the French legation in Beijing on 1 August 1912.
 On 5 June 1912, Brugère married Denise Témoin, the daughter of a famous doctor, Daniel Témoin.
 By his wife, he had one child, a daughter named Nicole.
-As a reservist lieutenant in the chasseurs à cheval, Brugère was called up to duty in August 1914 to resist the German invasion of France.
-He was mentioned in a report for bravery under fire on 23 September 1914.
+As a reservist lieutenant in the chasseurs à cheval, Brugère was called up to duty in August 1914 to resist the German invasion of France at the beginning of World War I. He was mentioned in a report for bravery under fire on 23 September 1914.
 Subsequently, he transferred over to the Chasseurs d'Afrique, and took part in the Dardanelles campaign of 1915.
 Later in 1915, Brugère went to Serbia, where he was wounded in action.

 Owing to his wounds, he returned to the service of the Quai d'Orsay, and was posted as the third secretary at the French embassy in Madrid on 11 March 1916.
 On 22 February 1918, he was posted as the third secretary at the French embassy in Copenhagen.
 In May 1919, he returned to France to serve in Department of Commercial Relations at the Quai d'Orsay's main office in Paris.
 In Paris, Brugère was known as a close associate of Raymond Poincaré, a conservative leader known as one of the "tough guys" of French politics.
 Brugère supported Poincaré's policy of "firmness" in upholding the Treaty of Versailles, arguing to revise the Versailles in favor of Germany that would be the end of France as a great power.
-Brugère supported the policy of encouraging separatism in the Rhineland, arguing that if the Rhineland could be served from Germany, the new Rhinish state would be a French client state that would allow the French to occupy the Rhineland permanently.
+Brugère supported the policy of encouraging separatism in the Allied–occupied Rhineland, arguing that if the Rhineland could be served from Germany, the new Rhinish state would be a French client state that would allow the French to occupy the Rhineland permanently.